ewae121/ckad/README.md

-# ckad
+# Certified Kubernetes Application Developer

-This repo contains notes to prepare the Certified Kubernetes Application Developper.
+This repo contains notes to prepare Certified Kubernetes Application Developer exam.

 ## Sections

+It contains the following sections:

-It contains a [kinds](Kubernetes Kinds) section to show how to interact with different Kuberenetes kinds.
+* a [Kubernetes Kinds](kinds) section to show how to interact with different Kubernetes kinds.